-- Both everyday and every day are correct, but usage depends on the situation.
+- Both everyday and every day are correct, but they mean different things.

-- Everyday is an adjective.
-It describes the commonplace or average nature of an object.
+- When it’s one word, everyday is an adjective.
+It describes something that is commonplace or ordinary.

-- Every day is the same as “each day” and refers to something that happens daily.
+- When it’s two words, every day is the same as saying “each day”.
+It refers to something that happens daily.

 Is Everyday one or two Words?

-Black and bird are two words that can stand alone, or you can put them together to form the word blackbird.
-Some compound words require a hyphen.
+For a non-food example, black and bird are two words that can stand alone.
+Or, you can put them together to form the word blackbird.

 In each of these examples, the joined words create a different meaning compared to when the words were separated.
 The same idea applies when using everyday or every day.